Limbo779/LocalAI/Plan.md

 ### Project arc 2
 - in this arc i will try to use my intel Integrated GPU and reduce the painfully slow time

 - Arc 1 is success but we still need to improve the speed

+- maybe try using [this prompt improver](https://github.com/danielmiessler/Fabric/blob/main/data/patterns/improve_prompt/system.md) in the pipeline for better results

+- this arc must strictly use docker cause we may need lots of software